theEricMa/OTAvatar_processing/README.md

 This section is in the `FaceCrop` folder, adopted from [FOMM](https://github.com/AliaksandrSiarohin/video-preprocessing).
 The primary objective is to zoom in on the facial regions and discard any irrelevant background.

 # Step 3: Landmark Detection
-This section is adopted from [Deep3DFaceRecon](https://github.com/sicxu/Deep3DFaceRecon_pytorch)
+This section is in the 'LmkDet', adopted from [Deep3DFaceRecon](https://github.com/sicxu/Deep3DFaceRecon_pytorch).
+It is for detecting facial landmarks in cropped videos, which is a crucial step for extracting 3DMM coefficients in the subsequent section.

 # Step 4: 3DMM Extraction
 ## Step 4-1: Coarse Stage